Pilonidal disease

 - bleeding

-These symptoms are signs of infection.
-They can develop quickly over a few days and need to be treated.
+These signs may mean the lump is infected.
+Infections can develop quickly over a few days and should be treated by a doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.